JoHeinrich/amos-ss16-proj5/src/StreamDecoder/readme.md

 ### Stream Decoder: Frame Selector
 ##### Summary:
 This module is a demonstration of reading the protobuf files out of a .hdf5 file.
-It takes a .hdf5 file and can read the dataset with the image ids and timestamps of the images in the video, the description attribute and all protobuf images.
+It takes a .hdf5 file and can read the dataset with the protobuf file ids and timestamps of the images in the video, the description attribute and all protobuf files.

 ##### Run:
-To read all protobuf images from a file:
+To read all protobuf files from a .hdf5 file:

-$ ./FrameSelector HDF5FILE
+$ ./frameselector HDF5FILE

-Or to read one protobuf image at a given index from a file:
+Or to read one protobuf file at a given index from a .hdf5 file:

-$ ./FrameSelector HDF5FILE image_index
+$ ./frameselector HDF5FILE protobuf_file_index